ebranlard/config/Win/BETTER_WINDOWS.md

 # Programs to install
-Git
+Git  (with admin rights in Programfiles 86)
 Vim
 AutoHotKey
+ConEmu  (use AppData/Roaming/ConEmu.xml for config file) Babun
+WinSplit Revolution 11

+#

+# Windows Config:

-# TaskBar with quickLaunch
+## TaskBar with quickLaunch
 Right-click the taskbar and select Toolbars-->New Toolbar.
-Navigate to: User\AppData\Roaming\Microsoft\Internet Explorer\Quick Launch
+(default Quick Launch is at: User\AppData\Roaming\Microsoft\Internet Explorer\Quick Launch)

+## Disable Full path in title bar (and hence task bar) for Explorer
+Folder Options>View> Uncheck "Display the full path in the title bar"

 # Git
-t config core.autocrlf true
+git config core.autocrlf true

 # Vim
 edit the file _vimrc to remove the source mswin and behave mswin line

+help runtimepath

 # HotKeys

 - Install AutoHotKeys

+- For windows 8 and higher, it may be best to enable UIAccess on the autohotkey.exe file.
+Download EnableUiAccess from:  https://autohotkey.com/board/topic/70449-enable-interaction-with-administrative-programs/
+Unzip the files, and run the main script.
+Select AutohotKey.exe, overwrite it.

 - Create some scripts (Right click, new script.)
  Example of script (Ctrl-Z lauches notepad):